Co-Occurring Disorder and Dual Diagnosis Treatment GuideYou are here:

 - Suicidal ideations

-Many of these symptoms are present due to a family history of depression or other mental illness.
+Many of these symptoms are present due to a family history of depression or other mental illnesses.
 Also, people are often influenced by their learned responses to stress, fear, or loss.
 With some individuals, the symptoms are due to untreated trauma.
 When these individuals self-medicate with drugs or alcohol, the symptoms worsen.

 So, what makes up an effective treatment program for dual-diagnosis patients?

-Key Features of Dual Diagnostic Treatment
+Key Features of Co-Occurring Disorder Treatment

 Identifying and treating co-occurring disorders involves expertise, compassion, and dedication.
 The interaction between substance use and mental health disorders makes treatment more complex.
 So, treatment providers must understand the similarities between substance abuse and psychic disorders.
 This knowledge allows them to determine the best treatment approach.
 Also, the program should be adaptable to each person’s unique needs.

 The key features of dual diagnostic treatment should include the following criteria: